solvers-camp/vyos-1x/README.md

 Runtime tests are executed by the CI system on a running VyOS instance inside QEMU.
-The testcases can be found inside the smoketest-subdirectory, which will be placed into the vyos-1x smoketest package.
+The testcases can be found inside the smoketest-subdirectory, which will be placed into the vyos-1x-smoketest package.
 >>>>>>> 3302605251da0feb7c1b0942e9cb4391672d75bf